 Limbe Wildlife Center gives you a personal and rare encounter with wildlife.
 It is located in the southwest area of Cameroon established in 1993 by a foundation named Pandrillus in collaboration with the government.
-Some wildlife animals present are drill monkeys, different types of gorillas, reptiles, crocodiles, bird species like parrots and chimpanzees.
+Some wildlife animals present are drill monkeys, different types of gorillas, reptiles, crocodiles, and bird species like parrots and chimpanzees.

 Waza National Park

 Waza National Park is founded in 1934 and proclaimed as a national park in 1968, covering a vast area of 1700 square kilometers.
 It is located in the province of Far North in Cameroon, and just beside the Nigerian Chad Basin National Park.
 For its wildlife, you will see big cats, ungulates like gazelles, roans and korrigums, elephants, lions, antelopes, and giraffes.

-Mount Cameroon is considered as an active volcano which is situated near the Gulf of Guinea.
-It is one of Africa’s largest volcanoes with a peak of 13,255 feet above the coast and can be reached by trekking in about four and a half hour.
+Mount Cameroon is considered an active volcano which is situated near the Gulf of Guinea.
+It is one of Africa’s largest volcanoes with a peak of 13,255 feet above the coast and can be reached by trekking in about four and a half hours.
 During your visit, you will be greeted with evergreen lowland forests, savanna, mangrove forest and mountain forest.